Talking about it is one thing.

 Oh yes, our glasses are handmade and they’re handmade right here in the UK.

-From sheet to shop, here’s a list of the processes we use to make our spectacles and sunglasses.
+From sheet to shop, here’s a list of the processes we use to make our core collection and secret collections of spectacles and sunglasses.

 So, how are glasses made?